 - 1. Decide which of the 128 mixer presets you want to set up (bearing in mind that you can use different presets for different types of organs, or even one per organ). - 2.
 Determine how many speakers you have available.
 (You will need at least that many audio output channels on your audio interface.) - 3.
 Decide whether you want to use any of them for overall stereo mixes (e.g. sub-woofers, aux reverb sends) and, if so, select their device channels for the preset's corresponding 'master mix buses' on the mixer screen. - 4.
 Decide whether you want to use the remaining speakers as stereo pairs or as mono outputs.
 Stereo is usually preferred unless you are using 'dry' samples sets and have a large number of speakers available. - 5.
 On the mixer screen, assign them to the appropriate number of (the preset's) primary mixer buses, giving those buses meaningful names and selecting their device channels.
 E.g. for 16 speakers as stereo pairs, you would use 8 primary buses, whereas for mono output you would use 16 primary buses. - 6.
-Decide how you want the primary buses to be grouped (bearing in mind that ranks are routed to groups and that all speakers within any given group should be of the same make and model for best results), and configure groups accordingly on the mixer bus groups screen, naming the groups meaningfully, and ticking the desired primary bus entries within each, to put the buses into the desired groups. - 7.
+Decide whether you want to route ranks directly to individual primary mixer buses (speakers/stereo speaker-pairs), or via groups, and how you want the primary buses to be grouped in the latter case (bearing in mind that all speakers within any given group should be of the same make and model for best results), and (if using groups) configure groups accordingly on the mixer bus groups screen, naming the groups meaningfully, and ticking the desired primary bus entries within each, to put the buses into the desired groups. - 7.
 Load an appropriate organ and use the Audio Mixer, Routing and Voicing/Panning Settings large control panel to select the mixer preset for the organ. - 8.
-Use the rank routing screen to assign the organ's ranks to the desired bus groups. - 9.
+Use the rank routing screen to assign the organ's ranks to the desired primary mixer buses or bus groups. - 9.
 Verify that everything is being routed as intended, referring to the screens' virtual activity LEDs for troubleshooting if needed. - 10.
 If desired, select reverbs for the relevant primary and/or master mix buses on the mixer screen.